 Welcome to the twenty first year of the twenty first century.

 Not that we're out of last year's mess yet, but the main point is: we need to keep looking forward.
 The best way to handle that viewpoint is to come up with a plan—and in our case here, we are looking at ways to approach family history research from a distance.
-In other words, we need a system for achieving our research goals, despite the ability to travel or do hands-on work.
+In other words, we need a system for achieving our research goals, despite the inability to travel or do hands-on work.

 I've always valued systems thinking, much more than the traditional "New Year's Resolutions" way of approaching life.
 If I set up a system to accomplish new tasks, I am much more likely to make things happen by making things habits than I ever could with the good intentions which spawn resolutions.
 I barely could make it out of January with resolutions I've made in the past, but when I set up a system to insure I take certain steps, success usually gets baked right into the venture.